bringauto/packager-fleet-protocol-context/config/README.md

 # FLEET_PROTOCOL System Configuration

-This directory contains configuration file for FLEET_PROTOCOL [CMCONF] system.
+This directory contains the configuration file for FLEET_PROTOCOL [CMCONF] system.
 It is used to set required variables for [Package Tracker].
-The most important variable is `FLEET_PROTOCOL_PACKAGE_REPOSITORY`, which sets uri of Package Repository used during builds.
+The most important variable is `BA_PACKAGE_URI_TEMPLATE_REMOTE`, which sets URI of Package Repository used during builds.

-This system must be installed to all Docker images.
-The [Packager]
+This system must be installed in all Docker images.

 More information about this system can be found in [Package Tracker Example].